 Radiators may be located a considerable distance from the boiler causing a number of inefficiencies.

 Heat will be lost simply due to the length of the circuit, also through the distribution pipework and finally the efficiency of the boiler.

 It has been estimated that a boiler degrades quite quickly.
 It is not uncommon to find a 5 year old boiler working at only 85% efficiency.
 Radiators can also get clogged with material and air.
 Due to this, a radiator will not heat efficiently.

 By contrast, infrared heaters deliver heat at the point of energy consumption.
 There are no distributed heat losses and they do not suffer the same loss of efficiency.
 In addition, no annual maintenance or servicing is required to keep the system operating at maximum efficiency.

 When all of these elements are correctly considered and included in an operating cost calculation, good quality and well designed infrared heating panels will be the cheapest option to run.
 They also provide many benefits over conventional boiler run households.

 Is infrared heat better than convection heat?

-Finally, it is important to consider the flexibility of using the space we have in our homes or offices without being restricted by having radiators and heaters in the way.
+Finally, it is important to consider how we use the space we have in our homes or offices.
 Infrared panel heaters free up wall space, can enhance the interior decoration and the flow of your living and working spaces.